-Disney's Vinyl LP Records Of '90s Movies Are Available Online & You'll Want To Collect Them All
+Disney Released Stunning Vinyl LPs Of Your Fave '90s Movies & You'll Want Them All

 Listen, I try to stay humble.
 But last July I tweeted at Disney's Twitter handle "release the Hercules soundtrack, you cowards," and guess what, fellow humans of the internet?
 They did just that, and then some.
 I'm not talking Spotify and iTunes, y'all.
 This is the nostalgia big leagues.
 Disney released vinyl LP records of '90s movies that are so magnificently vivid in color and detail that I can't tell what's louder, the screaming of my little '90s baby heart, or the weeping of my bank account.